sharypovandrey/darknet-nnpack/README.md

 # Darknet with NNPACK
 NNPACK was used to optimize [AlexeyAB/darknet](https://github.com/AlexeyAB/darknet) without using a GPU.
 It is useful for embedded devices using ARM CPUs.

-## Build from Raspberry Pi 4
-Log in to Raspberry Pi using SSH.<br/>
 Install [PeachPy](https://github.com/Maratyszcza/PeachPy) and [confu](https://github.com/Maratyszcza/confu)
 ```
 sudo pip install --upgrade git+https://github.com/Maratyszcza/PeachPy